The Freedom to Learn

 The IEAW students, as well as the SOLA-sponsored Kakar, receive tuition, housing and meals for four years.
 “We usually cover their University health insurance as well,” says Domenica Dominguez, Global Education Center director of study abroad and international programs.
 “IEAW covers other costs like airfare, pre-enrollment programs and homestay.”

-For senior Makia Azizi, being a Montclair State student has been a liberating experience.
+For one young woman, who asked not to be identified, being a Montclair State student has been a liberating experience.
 “Coming from a male-dominated society, I feel very independent here.
-I can be on campus any time during the day or night without thinking about security,” she says.
+I can be on campus any time during the day or night without thinking about security,” says the senior.
 “In Afghanistan, if I had early morning or night classes, my father or brother had to take me.
 I had to be accompanied by a male while traveling.”

-Shakila, too, appreciates the rich diversity of campus life.
+Haidari, too, appreciates the rich diversity of campus life.
 “I can see students from all over the world,” she says.
 As with every college student, summer brings a change of pace.
-“I often go back home to spend time with my family,” says Shakila, who is majoring in Business Adminstration.
+“I often go back home to spend time with my family,” says Haidari, who is majoring in Business Adminstration.
 “This year, I also had a summer job while I was at home.”

 For these young Afghan women, the value of a Montclair State education extends far beyond the classroom.
 Shakila sums it up by saying, “I think the most important difference is that studying here empowers individuals and people.”